Nutritionist Offers Nutrition & Healthy Eating Tips

 Additional nutrition tip: According to Healthline, boiling sweet potatoes gives the potatoes a much lower glycemic index than baking them.

 7. Cookie-cutter diets don’t work on certain people because our bodies are made differently.
 We respond differently to foods.
 We have different sensitivities.
-Therefore, we may require a different approach.
+Therefore, we may require a different, more personalized weight loss approach.

 9. Share treats and less healthy indulgences such as cake to cut your intake in half, reducing sugar and empty calories while still being able to indulge.